 You can also sync up your credit card with a budgeting app like You Need A Budget or Mint.
 These apps automatically track your accounts and spending so that you can see an overview and breakdown of all of your finances.

 Cons of paying a utility bill with a credit card

 More companies offer to take credit card payments now compared to in the past, but some will still charge you for merchant fees.
-These are fees that the merchant has to pay to process your payment.
-Usually the fee is between 1-3%.
+These are fees that the merchant has to pay to process your payment and usually range from 1%-3% of the total bill.

-If you already have credit card debt, you may want to use a different payment method.
-Charging more expenses to your credit card will only increase your balance, increasing the amount of interest you have to pay.
+If you already have credit card debt, you will want to use a different payment method.
+Charging more expenses to your credit card will only increase your balance and, therefore, increase the amount of interest you have to pay.